-Starting from version 2.1, Semantic versioning will be adopted, which means API would be backward compatible in minor version upgrade.
+Semantic versioning has been adopted since version 2.1.
+API would be backward compatible in minor version upgrade.

 The Python coding style PEP 8 – Style Guide for Python Code is adopted.
 New codes should be PEP 8 compliant, while existing codes should be progressively modified to comply with PEP 8.

 While deeply appreciate any contribution, we would like you to agree to our design philosophy to ensure long-term maintainability of the codebase.

 - Modularity: Each and every function/method should do one thing and one thing only, and do it well.
 Try keep every function/method limited to not more than 25 lines, and under any circumstances less than 50 lines (excluding docstrings)

 - Readability: You codes will be read by dozens if not hundreds of people.
 They do not just make the computer works.
 They are to be appreciated, regularly reviewed and improved upon from time to time.
 Ensure compliance with PEP8.

 - Documented: Write docstrings before writing any codes.
 Always ensure consitencey between codes and documentations.

 - Traceable: Always create an issue and a merge requeast before working on anything, so that we have a unique identification number for issue tracking and communications.

 The Trunk Based Development Workflow Model is adopted.
 This workflow model is the simplest model that works.